-- 1. Not all devices support 8-channel audio.
-Ki Pro Mini does not provide a "mixdown" option for 8 channel recordings on output, so be sure to use devices that support 8-channel audio via SDI if the 8 channels recorded are desired. - 2.
-If 8 Channels are selected for 2.3 Audio Channels, but 2.2 Audio Input is set to any selection other than SDI (XLR or HDMI), then a Warning prompt will appear on the display "Warning 2 Channel Format."
+Not all devices support 8-channel audio.
+Ki Pro Quad does not provide a "mixdown" option for 8-NOTE: channel recordings on output, so be sure to use devices that support 8-channel audio via SDI if the 8 channels recorded are desired.

+If 8 Channels are selected for 2.3 Audio Channels, but 2.2 Audio Input is set to XLR, a Warning prompt will appear on the display: "Warning 2 Channel Format."
 Clear this warning by selecting SDI audio as the input source in 2.2 Audio Input or by selecting 2-channel audio in 2.3 Audio Channels.